taskcluster/taskcluster-rfcs/rfcs/0196-trigger-hooks-from-github-service.md

 Specifically in the Firefox-CI instance, it will allow us to define a single well tested and maintained Decision task as a hook.
-This hides the complexity from projects and ensuring all projects are using the most recent and up-to-date features.
+This hides the complexity from projects and ensures all projects are using the most recent and up-to-date features.

 # Details